falkr/ttm4175/pages/iot-mqtt-chat.md

 * Sends **read receipts**, so that the sender knows when the message was visible in the user interface.
 * Sends **typing hints**, so that chat partners see when the other side is starting to type a message.

+Today's sub-goals:

+* In Step 1, we will have a look at the chat user interface to get familiar with it, but do not send any messages between each other.
+* In Step 2, we use MQTT and MQTT.Fx to send messages between each other, in some raw way, but without a proper chat user interface.
+* In Step 3, we connect Chat User Interface with MQTT to send and receive messages.
+* In Step 4, we add delivery receipts, read receipts and typing indications.

 ## The Chat User Interface